EFFECTIVE DATE: 4th January 2021

 We will handle all of your data in an honest, transparent and conscientious manner.
 We are also committed to protecting your data from improper use.

-East Meets West encourages users wishing to discuss sensitive details to contact their correspondent through more private communication channels (such as by telephone, email, contact forms or private messaging) rather than through publicly visible posts.
+We encourage users wishing to discuss sensitive details to contact their correspondent through more private communication channels (such as by telephone, email, contact forms or private messaging) rather than through publicly visible posts.

-Interactions through external social media platforms on which East Meets West participates are subject to the terms and conditions as well as the privacy policies held with each social media platform respectively.
+Interactions through social media platforms on which East Meets West participates are subject to the terms and conditions as well as the privacy policies held with each social media platform respectively.
 You are advised to read the privacy policies and other relevant notices for these platforms when you sign up to them.

 If you comment on blog posts featured on our main website, these comments can be seen by everyone visiting the site.
 These visitors will only be able to see your comments and your name.